 In order to reap the benefits of the Christian life and to have protection, guidance, and comfort from the Holy Spirit one must first be born again and become a child of God.

 Christians should always pray!
 Even in the darkest moments when you don't feel His presence and think you will never smile again, pray anyway because He is there.
 He is listening and is an "ever-present help in time of trouble," (Psa 46:1).

 "He has delivered us from such a deadly peril, and he will deliver us.
 On him we have set our hope that he will continue to deliver us," (2 Cor 1:10).

 When we place our faith in God and in the resurrection of Jesus from the dead, we then trust Him to take us to Heaven.
 If we can trust Him with our eternity, surely we can trust Him for our earthly/daily cares.

-Jesus said that as God clothes the grass of the field, so will He clothe us all the more.
+Jesus said that as God clothes the grass of the field, so will He clothe us even more.
 He tells us not to worry about what we shall eat or drink or how we will be clothed.
 The "heavenly father knoweth that ye have need of all these things," (Matt 6:30-32).

 "Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him," (1 Cor 2:9).